Inventory Management

 System says you have 50 units.
 Picker walks the warehouse trying to find them.
 Minutes turn into hours across hundreds of picks per day.

 Full warehouse counts take days.
-You have to check every shelf, every corner, every pallet location to reconcile inventory.
+You check every shelf, every corner, every pallet location to reconcile inventory.

 Primary pick bins run empty while reserve stock sits untouched.
 No automatic replenishment means stockouts in the pick zone.